My Master Tenant’s Fallen In Love, Am I Screwed?

 Renters wait for hours to apply for a Tenderloin studio apartment priced at $2500.00 per month.

-So in the midst of Rentpocalypse 2012, the master tenant has fallen a little head-over-heels for someone and has increasingly been spending time at their place.
+So in the midst of Rentpocalypse 2012, I managed to score a nice room in a spacious flat at a reasonable rate.
+I know, right?
+It’s been a good year.
+Concurrently, however, the master tenant has fallen a little head-over-heels for someone and has increasingly been spending time at their place.
 As in enough time that even her cat spends more nights over there than in the apartment lately.

 I’m thinking there’s a non-zero possibility that she could be moving out, and possibly soon.
 Not to push my already good luck, but I was wondering: As a subtenant, what are my rights if she gives notice?
 Would I have to negotiate a new lease entirely?
 Would I inherit any rent protections?
 The only interaction I’ve had with the landlord, in writing or otherwise, was a check written out to him personally for August rent, which he cashed.